Efficient and simple Gibbs state preparation of the 2D toric code via duality to classical Ising chains: Introduction

 \section{Introduction}

 Given a Hamiltonian $H$ and some inverse temperature $0 < \beta < \infty$, its associated Gibbs state is defined as

 The Gibbs state of a Hamiltonian describes its equilibrium properties at a given inverse temperature \cite{alhambraquantum}, and has been a subject of interest in the community for a long time \cite{molnar.2015,landoncardinal.2013,riera.2012,muller.2015}.
-One of the main ambitions in the field is being able to perform efficient Gibbs sampling for a broader family of models.
-There are multiple algorithms for quantum Gibbs sampling \cite{Temme2010Metropolis,Poulin.2009,Chowdhury.2017,Harrow.2020,Scalet.2025, Fawzi.2024}, but an avenue that has gained special attraction is that of algorithms based on dissipation \cite{Kastoryano2016GibbsSamplersCommuting,Ding2024EfficientQuantumGibbs,Gilyen.2024,Bardet.2023,Capel2024Gibbs}.
-In order to perform efficient Gibbs sampling with dissipation, there are two conditions that must hold; the Lindbladian associated to the model must thermalize \textit{fast} and it must be efficiently implementable on a quantum computer.
-A detailed discussion on some relevant prior works on quantum Gibbs sampling is presented in \cref{sec:previous_Gibbs_sampling}.
+One of the main ambitions in the field is being able to prepare Gibbs states efficiently with a quantum computer.
+There are multiple algorithms for preparing Gibbs states \cite{Temme2010Metropolis,Poulin.2009,Chowdhury.2017,Harrow.2020,Scalet.2025, Fawzi.2024}, but an avenue that has gained special attraction is that of algorithms based on dissipation \cite{Kastoryano2016GibbsSamplersCommuting,Ding2024EfficientQuantumGibbs,Gilyen.2024,Bardet.2023,Capel2024Gibbs}.
+In order to prepare Gibbs states---also known as \textit{Gibbs sampling}---efficiently using dissipation, there are two conditions that must hold: the Lindbladian associated to the model must thermalize \textit{fast} and it must be efficiently implementable on a quantum computer.

-In this work, we prove that efficient Gibbs sampling is preserved under conjugation by polynomial-depth quantum circuits.
-This fact lies in the core of the subsequent results obtained and motivates the definition of poly-depth dual families of Hamiltonians, which will be the main focus of the text.
-Indeed, as any Hamiltonian composed of commuting Pauli strings can be diagonalized using a poly-depth quantum circuit \cite{Dehaene.2003,van2020circuit}, it is possible to perform efficient Gibbs sampling for any such Hamiltonian by sampling their classical poly-depth dual counterparts, provided these can be efficiently sampled.
+\textbf{In this Letter, we prove that efficient Gibbs state preparation is preserved under conjugation by polynomial-depth quantum circuits}.
+This fact lies at the core of the subsequent results obtained and motivates the definition of \textit{poly-depth dual families of Hamiltonians}, which will be the main focus of the text.
+Indeed, as any Hamiltonian composed of commuting Pauli strings can be diagonalized using a poly-depth Clifford circuit \cite{Dehaene.2003,van2020circuit}, it is possible to perform efficient Gibbs sampling for any such Hamiltonian by sampling its classical poly-depth dual counterparts, provided these can be efficiently sampled.
 A similar approach is studied in \cite{hwang2024gibbsstatepreparationcommuting}.
+Furthermore, Clifford circuits can be simulated efficiently on classical computers, so the Gibbs sampling algorithms we propose in this work can be realized entirely without using quantum circuits.
+Even in settings where equilibrium properties like free energies can be efficiently computed classically, quantum Gibbs sampling can be useful to simulate more complicated properties such as the behavior under quantum quenches.